rotundasoftware/backbone.subviews/README.md

 After the parent view's `render` function is finished, the subviews will automatically be created and rendered (in the order their placeholder `div`s appear inside the parent view).
 Once all subviews have been created and rendered, the parent view's `onSubviewsRendered` method is called (if one exists).

 When a parent view is re-rendered, its subviews will be re-rendered (i.e. their `render` function will be called).
 By default the original subview objects will by reused in order to preserve subview state.
-To force subview objects to be recreated instead of reused, call `parentView.removeSubviews()` before re-rendering the parent.
+To force the subview objects to be recreated instead of reused, call `parentView.removeSubviews()` before re-rendering the parent.

 A parent view will automatically remove all its subviews when its `remove` method is called.